microsoft/azuredatastudio/samples/serverReports/README.md

-# Server Reports for SQL Operations Studio
+# Server reports for SQL Operations Studio

-Welcome to **server reports** for SQL Operations Studio!
-Server reports give useful insights about the server related to performance that can be used to see current activity as well as historical activity.
+Welcome to **Server Reports** for SQL Operations Studio!
+Server Reports give useful insights about the server related to performance.
+These can be used to see current activity as well as historical activity.
 Here is a list of some of the available reports.

 * DB Space Usage
 * DB Buffer Usage